Pravargav/Amadeus/English/sentences.md

 -> The tyres sank into the ground under the truck's weight.

 -> Are you alright/feeling better now?
-Has the fever cleared up?

 -> He is my senior by one day.